danielricks/scholar/README.md

 # scholar
 This code provides an interface for Word2Vec in Python.
 It can use a part-of-speech tagged corpus to query for specific parts of speech.
 It was intended to be used with [autoplay](https://github.com/danielricks/autoplay), a learning environment for interactive fiction.

+Using linear algebra, we were able to pull affordances (relevant verbs) for nouns out of word2vec, with varying success on other parts of speech.
+This interface provides methods that perform those operations.

 ## Requirements

 Our processed files are available [here](https://drive.google.com/open?id=1srOUFidQ9fV240wyF7GW4eqF6raCawBV).